 8. Take Advantage of Going Merry

-Not only does Going Merry allow you to apply for scholarships online for free, but it also helps make the scholarship application process easier by automatically matching you with scholarships that you qualify for and allowing you to directly apply to each one (just like the Common App does for college applications!).
+Not only does Going Merry allow you to apply for scholarships online for free, but it also helps make the scholarship application process easier by automatically matching you with scholarships that you qualify for and allowing you to directly apply for each one (just like the Common App does for college applications!).
 Not only does it require less effort on your part, but it can introduce you to hundreds of scholarships that you never even knew existed!

 Plus, did we mention that it’s completely free for students?
 If you’re wondering how to get scholarships, Going Merry is a fantastic starting point.